tmtsoftware/cont-pydocushare/docs/installation.rst

 The last command above also installs all required python modules.

-For better user experience, it is recommended to specify all extra options (``progress-bar`` and @`password-store``) as shown above.
+For better user experience, it is recommended to specify all extra options (``progress-bar`` and ``password-store``) as shown above.
 With ``progress-bar`` option, PyDocuShare shows a progress bar when downloading a large file.
 With ``password-store`` option, PyDocuShare can store passwords in a secure manner and reuse the stored passwords for the DocuShare authentication.
 If you do not need those extra features, you can simply omit all options as shown below:

 .. code-block:: bash